AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

   </tbody>
 </table>

-The only difference between the two is that `core.autocrlf=true` converts files to `CRLF` on checkout from the index to the working tree.
-For that reason, it tends to be recommended setting for Windows developers since it guarantees `LF` in the remote copy of your code but allows you to use `CRLF` locally for full compatibility with Windows editors and file formats.
+Both of these options enable automatic line ending normalization for text files, with one minor difference: `core.autocrlf=true` converts files to `CRLF` on checkout from the index to the working tree, while `core.autocrlf=input` doesn't touch line endings in the working tree.

+For this reason, `core.autocrlf=true` tends to be recommended setting for Windows developers since it guarantees `LF` in the remote copy of your code while allowing you to use `CRLF` locally for full compatibility with Windows editors and file formats.

 ### Normalizing Line Endings in Git with `.gitattributes`

 You certainly *could* ask all your developers to configure their local Git.
 But this is tedious, and it can be confusing trying to recall what these options mean since their recommended usage depends on your operating system.
 If a developer installs a new environment or gets a new laptop, they'll need to remember to reconfigure Git.
-And if a new developer forgets to read your docs, or a one-off developer from another team contributes to your repo, then you'll start seeing line ending changes again.
+And if a Windows developer forgets to read your docs, or someone from another team commits to your repo, then you may start seeing line ending changes again.

 Fortunately, there's a better solution: creating a `.gitattributes` file at the root of your repo to settle things once and for all.
 Git uses this config to apply certain attributes to your files whenever you check out or commit them.
 One popular use case of `.gitattributes` is to normalize line endings in a project.
-With this config-based approach, you can ensure that your line endings remain consistent in your codebase regardless of what operating systems or local Git settings your developers use since everyone will end up using the same config.
-You can learn more about this file and the supported attributes in [the official Git docs](https://git-scm.com/docs/gitattributes).
+With this config-based approach, you can ensure that your line endings remain consistent in your codebase regardless of what operating systems or local Git settings your developers use since this file takes priority.
+You can learn more about the supported `.gitattributes` options in [the official Git docs](https://git-scm.com/docs/gitattributes).

 #### A Simple `.gitattributes` Config

-The following `.gitattributes` config normalizes line endings to `LF` for all text files:
+The following `.gitattributes` config normalizes line endings to `LF` for all text files checked into Git's index while leaving local line endings untouched:

 {% include codeHeader.html file: ".gitattributes" %}
 ```bash